 Your roof insulates your home and protects you from the elements, but caring for it isn't always simple.
-In Graham, your roof may be at high risk of heat damage due to the higher-than-average temperatures in the area.
+In Graham, your roof may have an increased risk of heat damage due to the higher-than-average temperatures in the area.

 Our Rating